Scissr/scissr-docs/roadmap/v0-1/index.md

 	}

 ###<a name="control-number-of-results"></a>Control number of results
 By default the result is generated as a single object.
-You can control the number of items to generate by making use of astrix (*) followed by a number that specifies the total number of items.
+You can control the number of items to generate by making use of the astrix operator (*) followed by a number that specifies the total number of items.

 Given: